Clear Sacks - Kerbside recycling

 - Dirty, wet or greasy card and paper items

-- Glass jars and bottles (take to your local bottle bank)
+- Glass jars and bottles (please take to your local bottle bank)

 - Metals (gas containers, paint tins and utensils)